dashboard for fleet management service

 user flow for helping to guide the information architecture

-early wireframes, and mid quality mockups for clickable prototype
+early mid quality mockups for clickable prototype

 Usability Testing & Insights